walmartlabs/concord-website/docs/plugins/ldap.md

 Additional parameters to use are:

-- `dn` - the distinguished name of the LDAP entry
+- `dn`: the distinguished name of the LDAP entry

 <a name="getUser"/>
 ## Get User